 Less than 30 miles out of town is a lush tropical rainforest with numerous hiking trails suitable for all fitness and skill levels.
 The scenery in the El Yunque rainforest is spectacular.
 At an elevation of 1,575 feet, the view from the Yokahu Observation Tower alone will make your trip worth every step as you gaze at lush velvet green mountain slopes below and the deep blue coastline in the distance.

 Along the way you will learn about the unique ecosystem of the island, teeming with rare birds like the mango hummingbird and the Puerto Rico parrot.
-You can stop and cool off in the numerous pools, waterfall, and lagoon along the way.
+You can stop and cool off in the numerous pools, waterfalls, and lagoon along the way.

 If you’re feeling a little more adventurous take a zipline over the canopy and get a bird’s eye view of this majestic landscape.
 Bring a towel, a raincoat, and an extra set of clothing as it often rains four times a day here.